About NaturaLeaf, a Colorado Springs Medical Cannabis Dispensary Family, Powered by American Cannabis Company, Inc. (OTCQB: AMMJ)

 Side effects from medical cannabis include:

 - Dizziness from lowered blood pressure.
-Be sure to tell your caregiver if you have blood pressure issues and monitor the effects of cannabis closely that you take.
+Be sure to tell your caregiver if you have blood pressure issues and closely monitor the effects of the cannabis you consum

 - A decrease in coordination and cognition.
-Short term memory loss may occur while medicated with certain strains
+Short term memory loss may occur while medicated with certain varieties

-- Effects will vary between individuals and with various strains
+- Effects will vary between individuals and with various varieties

 Your caregiver should always be informed of any conditions that may impact the use of medical cannabis.